CyanogenMod/android_frameworks_compile_libbcc/README.rst

   steady-state performance:

   * The size of libbcc is aggressively reduced for mobile devices.
-    We customize and we don't use Execution Engine.
+    We customize and we don't use the default Execution Engine from upstream.

   * To reduce launch time, we support caching of binaries.